 5 Adventures, each accomplished in 2 hours or less.
 The custom-made maps are intended to be opened on your phone’s Google Maps app for use as a real-time GPS reference (how to).

 Never rely solely on your phone for navigation and always carry a compass.
 It’s wise to carry an extra battery and a printed map as well.
 Fall is hunting season, so be visible by wearing hunter’s orange.

 Sandy Lake Park (Hiking)

 Sandy Lake Park in Bedford is a popular swimming spot in summer, and off-leash dog walking park in the off-season.
 In Autumn it comes alive as the forested trails create a vibrant array of colour as diverse as the foliage.
 With old-growth trees mixed in, it’s an urban nature experience that amateur arborists will appreciate.
 The trail is mostly rugged and unmarked.

 My favourite part about this hike is when you come out of the dense forest and onto the power line trail.
-The moment you step out of the woods you’ll enter into a colourful vista that would be at home on a canvas.
+The moment you step out of the woods you’ll enter into a colourful vista fit for painting.
 This part of the trail can be quite wet and muddy so proper footwear is a must.

 Turning 90° off of the powerline trail onto a narrower version, you’ll walk a corridor of colour as you head downhill back towards the park.
 Many birds inhabit this area, including Osprey who fish the lake.